Logiqx/gps-details/docs/devices/garmin/power/README.md

 > **Auto Select** - Enables the watch to use SatIQ™ technology to dynamically select the best multi-band GNSS system based on your environment.
 The Auto Select setting offers the **best positioning accuracy while still prioritizing battery life**.

-One noticeable difference is that SatIQ sometimes drops GLONASS when using the "Normal" (aka "Balanced") mode.
+One noticeable difference is that GLONASS can be dropped when using the "Normal" (aka "Balanced") mode.